BiblioNexus-Foundation/scripture-editors/packages/platform/README.md

 </div>

 A Scripture editor React component that works on USJ Scripture data.
 A utility that converts USX to USJ is also included.
-It is expected that data conforms to [USX v3.0](https://ubsicap.github.io/usx/).
+It is expected that data conforms to [USJ v3.1](https://docs.usfm.bible/usfm/3.1/).

 ```mermaid
 ---